How to Prevent Credit Card Fraud

 After you make a purchase put your credit card away immediately.
 Confirm you have your credit card back in your possession before you leave the store or restaurant.

-Don't toss your credit card billing statements directly into the trash - they typically have your full credit card number printed on time.
+Don't toss your credit card billing statements directly into the trash; they typically have your full credit card number printed on them.
 Shred them to keep dumpster divers from getting their hands on your credit card number.
-The same thing applies to old credit cards that have expired or been cancelled.
+The same thing applies to old credit cards that have expired or been canceled.

 You can go a step further and put the shredded pieces in different trash bags for the extra eager thieves who might put shredded pages back together.

 Always verify the amount on your credit card receipt before signing it.
 If you get a credit card receipt that has blank spaces in it, write $0 in those spaces or draw through them before putting your signature on the card.
 Otherwise, the cashier could write in an amount and send the purchase to your credit card issuer.

 Avoid Giving out Your Credit Card Information

 Only give your credit card number or other sensitive information on calls you initiate.
 Not only that, when you call your credit card issuer's customer service, use the number on the back of your credit card.
 Don't return calls to a phone number left on your answering machine or sent to you in an email or text message.
 It's hard to be sure a scammer hasn't left a fake number for you to call.

 Don't give your credit card number to anyone who calls you requesting the number.
 Credit card thieves have been known to pose as credit card issuers and other businesses to trick you into giving out your credit card number.